frievoe97/whatsapp-dashboard/README.md

 ## Message Filtering Options

-The WhatsApp Dashboard offers a comprehensive set of filters that allow you to refine the messages used in the analysis.
+The Chat Visualizer offers a comprehensive set of filters that allow you to refine the messages used in the analysis.
 Use these filters to focus on specific time periods, participants, and more, ensuring that the visualizations reflect the data most relevant to you.

 - **Start Date and End Date:**
   Specify the time period for the messages to be included in the analysis.